mattiasw/ExifReader/README.md

     yourself to regular Exif tags you can most probably get by with only reading the first 128 kB.
 This may exclude IPTC and XMP metadata though (and possibly Exif too if they come in an irregular order) so please check if this optimization fits your use case.
+Use the `length` option to only read the beginning of the file.
+See above for more details on that.

 Testing
 -------